 *This post is sponsored by McCormick in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.

-Don’t miss out on more simple and delicious McCormick inspired dishes from my Sunday Supper friends below!
+In addition to my Sicilian skillet chicken recipe, here are more simple and delicious McCormick inspired dishes from my Sunday Supper friends!

 - Black and White Bean Chicken Chili by The Dinner-Mom